aksommerville/egg2/README.md

 - - [ ] Demo: Update re new synth.
 Remove "force", allow multiple songs, do a Yoshi track and danger track, ocarina, test all the things...
 - [ ] Audio review, when close to ready.
 - [ ] Minor bugs and tweaks outstanding.
+- - [ ] Change malloc in egg-stdlib to use Wasm intrinsics, like synth.
+Then it won't produce a 16 MB ofile.
 - - [ ] Launch from within map editor didn't rebuild.
 - - [ ] Song event modal: Default to note, not marker.
 - - [ ] FM modecfg modal: Rate and range should present as float, regardless of how they're encoded.